GiovanniASBF/GiovanniASBF/README.md

 ### Hi there, I'm Giovanni 👋

-I'm Giovanni, a Computer Scientist and current Software Engineering student at 42 São Paulo.
+I'm a Computer Scientist and current Software Engineering student at 42 São Paulo.

 * 🌱 Currently focused on the 42SP core curriculum (C, C++, Software Architecture).
 * ☕ Fueled by Java, passionate about Open Source, and an enthusiast of X-Men & One Piece.